darksidemilk/FogApi/docs/index.md

 - The fog user api token found in the user settings https://fog-server/fog/management/index.php?node=user&sub=list select your api enabled used and view the api tab
 - the fog server name is the name of your fog server, it defaults to `fog-server` but can be updated if you aren't using that default name as the hostname or an alias

-Once you've obtained these you can run the command like this to save your fog api settings for the current user in a json file under `$home/APPDATA/Roaming/FogApi/api-settings.json` (this appdata path is created in linux/mac home folders)
+Once you've obtained these you can run the command like this to save your fog api settings for the current user in a json file under `$env:APPDATA/FogApi/api-settings.json` if running in Windows, it's at `$home/.FogApi/api-settings.json` if running in Linux or Mac

 ```
 Set-FogServerSettings -fogApiToken "SuperLongPastedFogToken" -fogUserToken "SuperLongPastedUserToken" -fogServer "fog-server-hostname"